 But guess what?
 So has PHP 7.0, and it's time to upgrade either branch to the latest version.

-There are plenty of statistics all over the web on how PHP 7 blows PHP 5 out of the water in terms of requests/second and many other performance benefits.
+There are plenty of statistics all over the web on how PHP 7 and PHP 8 outperform PHP 5 in terms of requests/second and many other performance benefits.

 A faster website is better for SEO, your visitors, and quite frankly, the entire web experience.